mayetapia/bido-extension/README.md

 }
 ```
 [![play](https://user-images.githubusercontent.com/43136359/47848297-3959fb80-ddce-11e8-8124-4f86d53d4d2a.png)](https://bit.ly/2S76NYc)
 ### CQ5.
-How many publications have published in determinate quartile and in which area and discipline?
+How many publications have been published in a specific quartile and in which area and discipline?
 ```
 prefix fabio:<http://purl.org/spar/fabio/>
 prefix bido: <http://purl.org/spar/bido-core/>